-A different packing and branding system has been put in place by Sudha Shakti Industries which has received significant positive reports.
-We will call this the high-cost brand hence forward.
+A different packing and branding system has been put in place by Sudha Shakti Industries which has received significant positive reports.12 This is called the high-price brand hence forward.
 This firm which started in 2004 implemented a new business model opening up new market opportunities for the makhana product.
-While the best quality of makhana (lava) is branded and sold in export markets or in big cities, the lower qualities are processed into new products, such as roasted snack foods, flakes or powder for pudding.
-These products did not exist in the market place before.
-To sell the branded products, they employs 24 sales persons in the country and they spend on average 1 million Rs (22,000 USD) for ads on TV, on the radio and in newspapers.
+While the best quality of makhana (lava) is branded and sold in export markets or in big cities, the lower qualities are processed into new products, such as roasted snack foods, flakes, or powder for pudding.
+These latter products did not exist in the market place before.
+To sell the branded products, they employs 24 sales persons in the country and they spend monthly on average 1 million Rs (22,000 USD) for ads on TV, on the radio and in newspapers.
 The reported quantities of popped makhana sold by the company have increased from 124 tons in 2005 to 3,000 tons in 2009.
-Of the 3,000 tons in 2009, 40% was sold in export markets (mostly to Pakistan, Nepal, Bangladesh, and the Middle East; no processed products were exported) while the rest was being sold in local markets all over India (30% sold as processed products and 70% in natural from).
-Little is sold to local markets in Bihar as they feel there is no quality demand and quality rewards in these local markets.
+In 2009, 40% was sold in export markets (mostly to Pakistan, Nepal, Bangladesh, and the Middle East; no processed products were exported) while the rest was being sold in local markets all over India (30% sold as processed products and 70% in natural form).
+Little is sold to the local markets.

-Sudha Shakti Industries implemented a procurement system that supposedly benefits the farmers in four ways.
-First, they assure a fixed floor price at 100 Rs/kg for makhana pop.
-A different price is implemented every month in line with market prices but farm prices can never drop lower than this floor price.
+Sudha Shakti Industries implemented a procurement system that supposedly benefits the farmers in four ways.13 First, they assure a fixed floor price at 100 Rs/kg for makhana pop for all farmers that own the membership card khet se bazaar tak of the company.
+A different price is implemented every month in line with market prices but offered farm prices are assured to never drop lower than this floor price.
+The prices offered are further also guaranteed to at least raise steadily over the season (5 Rs/kg rise per month), protecting farmers from potential downward price volatility.
 Farmers are paid within 3 days of delivery in their account.
-Second, farmers are linked to the banking system and are required by the company to set up a banking account.
+Second, farmers are linked to the banking system as they are required by the company to set up a banking account.
 They will help farmers then get access to the Kisan Credit Card scheme, a successful government intervention that allows farmers access to (cheap) credit.
 Third, farmers do not have to bear the cost of transportation as this is re-imbursed by the firm for all produce that is transported from farmers' fields to collection centers.
-Fourth, Sudha Shakti Industries facilitate the leasing arrangements between cultivators and owners of ponds (mostly linking the owners of ponds to potential cultivators as well as the writing of contracts).
-However, despite a large number of interactions with Sudha Shakti Industries as well as with key informants in several of their supposed production areas, only a handful of people could be identified that had direct linkages with Sudha Shakti Industries and it seems that their direct procurement model has (mostly) fallen apart in recent years (and they might procure part of their products from traders).
+Fourth, Sudha Shakti Industries facilitate the leasing arrangements between cultivators and owners of ponds (mostly by linking the owners of ponds to potential cultivators as well as by the writing of contracts).
+However, despite a large number of interactions with Sudha Shakti Industries as well as with key informants in several of their supposed production areas, only a handful of people could be identified that had direct linkages with them and it seems that their direct procurement model has (mostly) fallen apart in recent years (and they might procure part of their products from traders) and their impact on farmers is lower than claimed.

-11 Business Outlook, a leading Indian business magazine, has chosen it one of the 14 best agricultural innovations in the country (http://business.outlookindia.com/inner.aspx?articleid=2165&editionid=58&catgid=2&subcatgid=973).
+12 Business Outlook, a leading Indian business magazine, has chosen it one of the 14 best agricultural innovations in the country (http://business.outlookindia.com/inner.aspx?articleid=2165&editionid=58&catgid=2&subcatgid=973).
 The World Bank (2007) indicates that the activities of the firm have led to a "white ball revolution" in the state of Bihar.